rgbkrk/peekaboo/README.md

 ![Peek a boo my little gopher](https://cloud.githubusercontent.com/assets/836375/5406939/db93466c-8180-11e4-9424-ec85a04db052.gif)

-Goal: Automagically connect and disconnect applications to Rackspace load balancers as they come online or are taken offline
+Goal: Automagically connect and disconnect applications to Rackspace load balancers as they come online or are taken offline.

 ## Example run